shree998/Campus-Expert/submissions/yursky/module-1/community-impact-proposal.md

 | RGV Hackathon? | TBA

 These are the dates of most of the major Texas hackathons that come to mind for me.
 It would be ideal if we could have a meetup before each one. 🙌

+[Florida Hackers](http://www.floridahackers.com/) is an existing community of cross school hackers that is extremely successful in bringing together hackers in a greater community.
+There are quite a few things that can be taken from them as examples on how to implement something like this well.
 ___

 ##### Tech Oriented Meetups